We understand.

 -

 I'm not sure if I still need a COVID vaccine.
-Aren’t new variants weak?
 COVID is still a threat and a new, stronger strain may appear.
-The easiest and safest way to protect yourself against the COVID-19 variants is to get vaccinated and boosted.
-Many health care facilities still require everyone wear a mask to provide an additional layer of protection against COVID and other viruses.
+The easiest and safest way to protect yourself against COVID-19 is to get vaccinated and boosted.
+Health care facilities may require everyone you to wear a mask to provide an additional layer of protection against COVID and other viruses.

 Read more from the CDC on Guidance to protect yourself, your family and community.